-The trolley from San Diego to Tijuana is packed in the middle of the day.
+In the middle of the day, the trolley from San Diego to Tijuana is packed.
 We ride through the dry and dusty landscape for about twenty minutes before reaching the pedestrian border crossing.
 Most passengers walk straight towards border control while I stick around to exchange American dollars for Mexican pesos at a booth.
 In the hall of the practical grey building, people quickly pass through the processing point for American and Mexican passports.
 Members of other nationalities take a little longer.
 After thirty minutes, I step back into daylight in Mexico.
 The landscape remains the same, but almost everything else is different: Architecture and cityscape, language and bills, even the smell has changed.
 The streets bustle with people, cars, taxis, and buses.

 Visiting the border wall

 The image of the border wall extending into the sea is iconic – and its location is Playas de Tijuana.
 It is often invoked to highlight the arbitrariness and severity of borders.
 During my visit in June, the set up appears absurd: On the American side, the landscape is empty except for the San Diego skyline in the distance.
 On the Mexican side, the houses along the sea reach right up to the wall.
 People are fishing in the morning mist.
 There is a monument by the Nuclear Age Peace Foundation stating Latin America is and always will be free from nuclear weaponry.
-The metal fence is decorated with bright paintings and hopeful messages similar to the remnants of the Berlin Wall, which makes me think of the Cold War in Germany.
+The metal fence is decorated with bright paintings and hopeful messages similar to the ones on the remnants of the Berlin Wall.

 A city like a swamp